Our Lady of Medjugorje: Initial events

-On 24 June 1981 around 6:30 pm, the 15 year-old Ivanka Ivanković, and her 16 year-old friend Mirjana Dragičević, were on a walk to talk and have a smoke.
-According to Ivanka, she noticed the shimmering silhouette of a woman bathed in a brilliant light on nearby Mount Podbrdo, saying "Mirjana, look, it's Gospa!"
-(Our Lady) to Mirjana.
-Mirjana scoffed at the idea, and they continued to walk.
-The pair met Milka Pavlovic, 13, who asked them to help bring in the sheep, and the three returned to the nearby hill, where they all reportedly saw the apparition.
-They were then joined by their friend Vicka Ivanković, 17, who also reportedly saw the apparition and ran down the hill in fright.
-Vicka later returned with Ivan Dragičević, 16, and Ivan Ivankovic, 20, who were picking apples; Ivan Dragičević was so frightened that he dropped his apples and ran.
+On 24 June 1981 around 6:30 pm, 15-year-old Ivanka Ivanković and her 16-year-old friend Mirjana Dragičević were out walking.
+According to Ivanka, she noticed the shimmering silhouette of a woman bathed in a brilliant light on nearby Mount Podbrdo.
+She told Mirjana, but Mirjana scoffed at the idea and they continued walking.
+The pair met 13-year-old Milka Pavlovic, and later all three reportedly saw the apparition.
+They were then joined by Vicka Ivanković, 17, who also reportedly saw the apparition and ran off in fright.
+Vicka later returned with Ivan Dragičević, 16, and Ivan Ivanković, 20, who were picking apples; Ivan Dragičević was so frightened that he dropped his apples and ran.
 Later, they said they all saw the same apparition.
-As noted by author T.K.
-Rousseau, "the Medjugorje visions began only days after Orthodox Serbs commemorated the 40th anniversary of mass killings of Serbs by the Ustaše at Šurmanci during the Second World War."
+The author T.K.
+Rousseau has noted that "the Medjugorje visions began only days after Orthodox Serbs commemorated the 40th anniversary of mass killings of Serbs by the Ustaše at Šurmanci during the Second World War."

-The following day, Ivanka, Mirjana, Vicka, and Ivan Dragičević returned to the site.
-Ivan Ivankovic did not accompany them.
-As Milka Pavlovic's mother kept her home to help in the garden, Vicka Ivankovic brought along Milka's sister, Marija Pavlovic, and 10 year-old Jakov Colo.
-Milka experienced no further apparitions.